 Southern Utah University is a rolling campus located directly north of Zion National Park and west of Dixie National Forest in Cedar City, Utah.
 Following the advent of a new modern art museum and Shakespearean theater, the University needed both a master planning and detailed design strategy to knit together a complex series of outdoor spaces and disparate elements.
 As part of a collaboration with Brooks+Scarpa and Blalock and Partners, the strategy calls on the integration of building and landscape to solve these issues.

-Using traditional materials in simple, innovative arrangements, C+P created a landscape that draws the connection between multiple eras, programs, and users in a series of cohesive, dynamic spaces, including an outdoor performance green, a seminar grove, custom designed stages and benches, and multiple allées and garden spaces.
-The undulating mounds combine existing bronze sculpture with gnarled specimen trees that have been fostered in the extreme southern Utah climate.
-A babbling brook winds through the entire site, recalling Shakespeare’s well-known quote from As You Like It: “find tongues in trees, books in the running brooks/Sermons in stones and good in everything.”
+Utah’s challenging topography creates unique opportunities to negotiate stormwater capture and treatment, and opportunities for this strategy to interact with the pedestrian’s experience.
+Working in tandem with the new structures, the landscape design draws inspiration from the unique architectural forms as well as the artistic activities housed within each of these buildings.
+Using straightforward materials in simple, thoughtful arrangements, the landscape draws direct connections between multiple eras, programs, and users.
+This includes a series of spaces and elements, ranging from an outdoor performance green, a seminar grove, custom designed stages and benches, and a variety of allées and garden spaces.
+As emphasis to this connection, undulating mounds combine existing bronze sculpture with gnarled specimen trees native to the southern Utah climate.
+A babbling brook winds through the entire site, recalling Shakespeare’s thoughts in As You Like It: “find tongues in trees, books in the running brooks/Sermons in stones and good in everything.”